envisioning/vocab/vocab/lovelace-test.md

 ---
 category: GOV, CORE
+generality:
+- 0.425
+- 0.41
+- 0.395
+- 0.38
+- 0.365
+- 0.35
+- 0.335
 slug: lovelace-test
 summary: Designed to determine a machine's capability to create art or other outputs that it was not explicitly programmed to generate, challenging it to fool a human into believing the outputs were created by a human.
 title: Lovelace Test
 ---